mdavids/rfc/content/draft-davids-forsalereg-05.md

 # Privacy Considerations {#privacy}

-The use of the "\_for-sale" node name publicly indicates the intent to sell a domain name.
+The use of the "\_for-sale" leaf node name publicly indicates the intent to sell a domain name.
 Domain owners should be aware that this information is accessible to anyone querying the DNS and may have privacy implications.